imsnif/bandwhich/README.md

 ### 2. `sudo` (or alternative)

-- If you are feeling lazy, there's this way as well.
+- Require privilege escalation every time.
+- Do this if you are an administrator of a multi-user environment.

 ```bash
 sudo bandwhich